 Inmate Teachers Trained

 In August of 2015, 10 men from 5 different prisons around the state were transferred to Stafford Creek Corrections Center to start their training.
 They graduated in February 2016 and are now teaching yoga classes at 5 facilities across the state.
-In October of this year, 10 women at Washington Corrections Center for Women, started their training and will graduate in April 2017.
+In October of 2016, 10 women at Washington Corrections Center for Women started their training, and 5 of them graduated in April 2017.

 Teach Behind Bars